-Ralph Blumenthal, a Distinguished Lecturer at Baruch College of the City University of New York, was an award-winning reporter for The New York Times from 1964 to 2009, and has written seven books on organized crime and cultural history.
+Ralph Blumenthal, a Distinguished Lecturer at Baruch College of the City University of New York, and summer journalism instructor at Phillips Exeter Academy, was an award-winning reporter for The New York Times from 1964 to 2009, and has written seven books on organized crime and cultural history.
 He led the Times metro team that won the Pulitzer Prize for breaking news coverage of the 1993 truck-bombing of the World Trade Center.
 In 2001, Blumenthal was named a Fellow of the John Simon Guggenheim Memorial Foundation to research the progressive career and penal reforms of Warden Lewis E. Lawes, “the man who made Sing Sing sing.”
 The book on Warden Lawes, Miracle at Sing Sing, was published by St. Martin’s in June, 2004.

 For more than 45 years, Blumenthal led an extensive and illustrious career at The Times as Texas correspondent and Southwest Bureau Chief (2003-8); arts and culture news reporter (1994-2003); investigative and crime reporter (1971-1994); foreign correspondent (West Germany, South Vietnam, Cambodia, 1968-1971); and metro and Westchester correspondent (1964-1968).
 He began his journalism career as reporter/columnist for The Grand Prairie Daily News Texan in 1963.

 Blumenthal earned a Guggenheim Fellowship (2001), a Columbia University Graduate School of Journalism Alumni Award (2001), and the Nieman Foundation’s Worth Bingham Prize for distinguished investigative reporting on USAir crashes.
 (1994.)
-He was inducted into the C.C.N.Y.
+He was named a Townsend Harris medalist of the City College Alumni Association in 2012 and inducted into the C.C.N.Y.
 Communications Alumni Hall of Fame in May 2010.
-Since 2010 he has taught journalism in the summer school of Phillips Exeter Academy in Exeter, N.H., and in 2010 was named a Distinguished Lecturer at Baruch College where he taught journalism and currently oversees historic collections in the Newman Library Archives.
+Since 2010 he has taught journalism in the high school international summer program of Phillips Exeter Academy in Exeter, N.H., and in 2010 was named a Distinguished Lecturer at Baruch College where he taught journalism and currently oversees historic collections in the Newman Library Archives.

-Having edited my college newspaper, The City College Campus, and gone on to the Columbia University Graduate School of Journalism, I joined The New York Times as a news clerk in June 1964 and within months was promoted to the metro staff.
+Having edited my City College newspaper, The Campus, and gone on to the Columbia University Graduate School of Journalism, I joined The New York Times as a news clerk in June 1964 and within months was promoted to the metro staff.
 In 1968, at 26, I was assigned as a foreign correspondent to the Bonn Bureau where I covered the Soviet invasion of Czechoslovakia, the rise of neo-Nazism and the West German economic miracle.

 Another series, on corrupt dealings and cocaine use by Brooklyn Representative Fred Richmond, led to the Congressman’s guilty plea and resignation from the House.
 My articles on questionable financial dealings by the 1984 Democratic Vice Presidential nominee, Geraldine Ferraro, and her husband, John Zaccaro, became a factor in the election.
 In 1987 I led the Times team that exposed the Tawana Brawley racial hoax and produced the series nominated for the Pulitzer Prize.
 In 1988, my first book, Last Days of the Sicilians, on the FBI’s Pizza Connection drug case was published, and I was invited to the annual retreat of the judges of the United States Court of Appeals for the Second Circuit to speak on electronic eavesdropping.
 In 1990, I collaborated with five other Times reporters on the book, Outrage: The Story Behind the Tawana Brawley Hoax, based on our investigative articles.